lrzjason/CaptionFusionator/README.md

 ## Example Usage

 You can run this project by executing the `run.sh` script with your desired options.
-Here's an example command that utilizes multiple models and summarizes with GPT:
+Here's an example command that utilizes multiple models and summarizes with a llama derived model:

 ```bash
 ./run.sh --input_directory /path/to/your/image/dir --use_blip2 --use_open_flamingo --use_wd14 --wd14_stack_models --summarize_with_llama